simonecorsi/awesome/README.md

 *   [upptime/upptime](https://github.com/upptime/upptime) - ⬆️ GitHub Actions uptime monitor & status page by @AnandChowdhary

-## Jupyter Notebook

-*   [wilsonfreitas/awesome-quant](https://github.com/wilsonfreitas/awesome-quant) - A curated list of insanely awesome libraries, packages and resources for Quants (Quantitative Finance)

-*   [kmather73/NotHotdog-Classifier](https://github.com/kmather73/NotHotdog-Classifier) - What would you say if I told you there is a app on the market that tell you if you have a hotdog or not a hotdog.

 ## Haskell

 *   [hadolint/hadolint](https://github.com/hadolint/hadolint) - Dockerfile linter, validate inline bash, written in Haskell